This post may contain affiliate links, which help keep this content free. (Full disclosure)

 Sugar-free Nutella spread will thicken a little more as it cools.
 Refrigerate for a thicker, more spreadable consistency.

 Last Step: Leave A Rating!

-Serving size: 1 tbsp
+Serving size: 2 tablespoons

 Nutrition facts are provided as a courtesy.
 Have questions about calculations or why you got a different result?
 Please see our nutrition policy.

 Create a free account to save your favorite recipes!Sign Up To Save Recipes

 © Copyright Maya Krampf for Wholesome Yum.
 Please DO NOT SCREENSHOT OR COPY/PASTE recipes to social media or websites.
 We’d LOVE for you to share a link with photo instead. 🙂